-The toolkit is free for anyone to use - no strings attached.
-I hope that by using the toolkit you can work things out for yourself but if you still have questions or you are stuck on a particular issue or concern please complete the form at the bottom of the page and we can see if there is a way I can to help you.
+The toolkit is yours for free - no strings attached.
+I'd like to think that you will be able to work things out for yourself but if you still have questions or you are still stuck please complete the form below and I'll get back to you with some ideas.

 Earning and maintaining a social license to operate (SLO) may not be easy but it is not complicated.
 It comes down to applying a simple cause-and-effect model built on the idea that company actions directly influence the quality of a SLO and the quality of the SLO leads directly to easily identifiable benefits to the company.